kubernetes/community/sig-cli/annual-report-2021.md

     * Anyone can be considered a SIG member if they join the Zoom calls or general discussions regularly.

 * How does the group measure reviewer and approver bandwidth?
 Do you need help in any area now?
 What are you doing about it?
-    * At our biweekly meetings, we track the progress of each feature the SIG is working on.
+    * At our biweekly meetings (see [notes](https://docs.google.com/document/d/1r0YElcXt6G5mOWxwZiXgGu_X6he3F--wKwg-9UBc29I/edit)), we track the progress of each feature the SIG is working on.
 Each feature has dev leads assigned to it.
 If a developer does not have time to complete the task we try to find someone else who has the bandwidth or we defer the feature to the next release.
-    * We periodically remove inactive members and invite members to join that we have seen active in SIG meetings and activities.
+    * We periodically remove inactive reviewers and approvers, invite new contributors we have seen active in SIG meetings and activities to join the ranks.

 * Is there a healthy onboarding and growth path for contributors in your SIG?
 What are some activities that the group does to encourage this?
 What programs are you participating in to grow contributors throughout the contributor ladder?
-    * Over the past month the leads take a bit more aggressive approach to closely monitor contributions and recognize the most active members by promoting them to reviewers and eventually approvers.
+    * Over the past months the leads take a bit more aggressive approach to closely monitor contributions and recognize the most active members by promoting them to reviewers and eventually approvers.

 * What programs do you participate in for new contributors?
     * We try to feature “good-first-issue”s.